CirroBuild/FrostiDocs/docs/reference/sql/sample-by.md

 - `'00:30'` plus thirty minutes
 - `'+00:30'` plus thirty minutes
 - `'-00:15'` minus 15 minutes

+The query uses the default offset '00:00' if the parameter is not set.

 ```questdb-sql
 SELECT ts, count() FROM sensors